-For the fiscal year ended June 30, 2019, the expenditures made in the Town's General Fund exceeded the authorized appropriations made by the governing board for general government activities.
-Management and the Board will more closely review the budget reports to ensure compliance in future years and the activities of the water fund capital outlay for construction in progress.
+For the fiscal year ended June 30, 2020, the expenditures made in the Town's Water Fund exceeded the authorized appropriations made by the governing board.
+Management and the Board will more closely review the budget reports to ensure compliance in future years.